Realiserad/fish-ai/README.md

 ```

 This will send the output of the longest consecutive pipe after the last
-unterminated parathesis before the cursor.
+unterminated parenthesis before the cursor.
 For example, if you autocomplete
 `az vm list | jq`, the output from `az vm list` will be sent to the LLM.

 This behaviour is disabled by default, as it may slow down the completion